jreich5/example-testing/README.md

 ## The "Ten Functions" Exercises 👟
 0. The comments to the right of the function call example demonstrate the output of the function's operation on the provided input(s).
 Add your function definitions to `solutions.js`.
-Refresh `index.html` to run automated tests for feedback on yo
+Refresh `index.html` to run automated tests for feedback on your approach.

 1. Define a function named `isTrue` that takes in any input and returns true if the input provided is exactly equal to `true` in value and `boolean` in data type.